 Instructions

-- Mix together Ground Turkey, Mushrooms, Garlic Powder, Oregano, Onion powder, and sea salt.
+- Mix together Ground Turkey, Mushrooms, Garlic Powder, Oregano, Onion powder, sea salt, and pepper.

-- Place meatballs on a baking sheet and bake at 400°F for 20 minutes or until cooked all the way through.
+- Form into meatballs (about the size of walnuts).
+Place meatballs on a baking sheet and bake at 425°F for 20 minutes or until cooked all the way through.

 - Serve with marinara sauce.
 Enjoy!